|

 and sides of the chest have been coloured and refinished to a deeper,

+more lustrous look than was the case previously.
 The brass components had been daubed with some terrible coloured varnish

 at some point.
 These were polished back and fitted.
 They look shiny but